- Type of Construction loans in Texas

 A Conventional Construction-to-Permanent mortgage is mainly used to finance the building of the borrower’s home and permanent mortgage all into one individual transaction with a single closing.
 The borrower is going to be approved for a standard Construction-to-Permanent mortgage if the borrower is already qualified for a long-term permanent conventional mortgage.
 Upon conclusion of construction, the borrower is going to be expected to convert from the interim construction loan right into a permanent standard fixed-rate loan.
 There’ll be no other closing or even closing costs required.

-Type of Construction Loans
+Type of Construction loans in Texas

 There are two basic types of construction loans: (1) Construction-to-permanent, and (2) Stand-alone construction, respectively.
 Each one has its advantages and disadvantages, highly dependent on the borrower.

-- Construction-to-permanent – Often referred to as the “one-time-close” or the “single-close” construction loan program.
+Often referred to as the “one-time-close” or the “single-close” construction loan program.
 It combines the cost to purchase the land and construction cost in one loan.
 It’s two separate loans consolidated into one loan.
 A borrower qualifies for a long-term mortgage only once.
 They get interim financing during the construction phase, and the lender converts the loan balance to a permanent mortgage after completion of the house or after they sign the certificate of occupancy.

 During the construction stage, the borrower only pays the interest on the loan.
 The construction-to-permanent loan is made directly to the borrower, a consumer-direct loan.
 They receive a monthly statement for the interest payment due for the given month.
 They have twelve (12) months to build and complete the construction from the date of closing and funding.

-- Stand-alone construction – This is the standard type of loan a typical borrower gets.
+This is the standard type of loan a typical borrower gets.
 It’s a two-time close instead of a one-time close program.
 A borrower will have two (2) sets of fees for two closings – the first is for the construction part, the second is the permanent mortgage.
 The borrower cannot lock the mortgage rate ahead of time.
 If the interest rate goes up during the construction period, the borrower may pay a higher-than-expected interest rate for the permanent loan after completion of the home construction.

-Construction Loan Limitations
+Construction Loan Limitations in Texas

 There are national construction lenders extending conforming construction loans throughout the country, only requires 5% down payment for a conventional construction loan.